 Organisers believe that especially the European youth sector can and will benefit from projects like this one enormously in future years.
 Therefore we wanted to invest time, capacity and resources to share best practice examples and work with other young Europeans to create change in what concerns the perception of rural communities.

-– To discuss how can we provide more support to the youth from the countryside, how can we provide them/us with more interesting opportunities;
+– Discussing how we can provide more support to the youth from the countryside, how can we provide them/us with more interesting opportunities;

-– To motivate and instruct the youngsters in the area of rural development, through building networks, as well as indirectly;
+– Motivating and instructing the youngsters in the area of rural development, through building networks, as well as indirectly;

-– Through discussions, to think on how to raise awareness in the business and governmental sector in what concerns the support for youth living in the rural areas.
+– Through discussions, reflecting on how to raise awareness in the business and governmental sector abut what concerns support for youth living in the rural areas.